Incoming Exchange Students

 Incoming exchange students are required to be studying law at their home university.
 The Law School does not accept short-term visiting students except those from recognized exchange partners.
 Non-law exchange students at UT are not permitted to take classes at the Law School.

 Incoming law exchange students take courses at the Law School, integrated with both J.D. and LL.M. students.
 There is some opportunity to take graduate-level courses in other departments however.
 All exchange students are required to take Introduction to U.S. Law in the fall semester or U.S. Constitutional Law in the spring semester to build a strong foundation for their studies at Texas Law.

 There is a mandatory week-long new exchange student orientation at the Law School the week before classes begin.
 For other important dates, visit the Texas Law Academic Calendar.

 Nominations to study on exchange at Texas Law must come directly from the exchange coordinator at the partner institution.
-Nominations for the spring semester are due by October 1st.
+Nominations for the fall semester are due by March 1st.
 Nominations for the spring semester are due by October 1st.
 Questions should be sent to the Law School’s Office of Graduate & International Programs at IncomingExchange@law.utexas.edu.
 The incoming exchange coordinator at Texas Law will send the exchange program guidebook to the exchange coordinator at the partner institution and to the nominated student(s).

 The City of Austin

 In addition to being ranked among the top 16 national law schools and among the top 5 public law schools in the nation, Texas Law is also in Austin, the Live Music Capital of the World, the second fastest growing city in the U.S., and the second best city for liberals to live.
 Technology companies such as Apple, Dell, Facebook, Google, IBM, Intel, National Instruments, Oracle, and Samsung have established major operations in Austin.
 Boasting 400 live music venues, 100 barbecue restaurants, 200 miles of urban hike and bike trails, and 300 sunny days each year, Austin is the best place in the world to be a law student.

 Post-Exchange Opportunities at Texas Law